 Pernell loves RPG games and starts more than he could ever finish, and Rob likes them okay.
 And that's okay!
 All this month we're being a little selfish and only looking at our favorite games within specific genres.
 Pernell's music gets heavy and stressful at times, while Rob's music picks are jazzy and are designed to keep you cool under pressure.
 Enjoy the selections!

 Ian Stocker, aka MagicalTimeBean, is a musician/sound designer/developer who was specialized in handheld consoles and is now a solo developer/composer.
 After completing his first solo project Soulcaster, he created the indie puzzler hits Escape Goat and Escape Goat 2!
 Check out his YouTube for new music, and his website for information on his games.

 This week we take a second look at music composed specifically for world maps in games.
 We are honored to have a musical guest joining us, Amanda Lepre from the band Descendants of Erdrick!
-She brings her vast musical knowledge and love of fantasy RPG's to the conversation.
+She brings her vast musical insight and love of fantasy RPG's to the conversation.
 We discuss how important it is for world map music to create the mood, emotionally setting up the player for a new section of the game.
-We also share our gaming guilty pleasures, each of us judging Pernell. 🙂

 This week Rob and Pernell pick tracks that would be great for your yoga class, spa weekend, or after-work decompression.
 We're looking at anything that's relaxing, atmospheric, and ambient.
 Please listen responsibly.